Data-Driven Web Applications

 Applications that collect, manage, and present research or operational data over long time horizons.

-Custom data models and storage systems that support lab workflows, longitudinal studies, and evolving research needs.
+Custom data models supporting lab workflows, longitudinal studies, and evolving research needs.

-Public-facing platforms that support large, distributed audiences contributing data or participating over time.
+Public-facing platforms supporting large, distributed audiences contributing data over time.

 Applications designed to support teaching, learning, and instructional research.

-Applications supporting data collection, study participation, or field-based research workflows.
+Tools supporting data collection, study participation, and field-based research workflows.

-Platforms focused on sharing research outputs, datasets, and findings with broader audiences.
+Platforms for sharing research outputs, datasets, and findings with broader audiences.

-Research software often outlives its original grants, teams, and technical assumptions.
+Done well, maintenance is how research software stays usable across years and team changes.
 Without ongoing care, even well-designed systems can become harder to use, less secure, or increasingly fragile over time.

 We approach maintenance as practical, professional stewardship — focusing on keeping systems dependable and understandable as contexts change: